bounswe/bounswe2019group3/project/mobile/README.md

 <h2>BULINGO ANDROID</h2>

 Android application of the project “Language Learning Platform”.
 Bulingo for Android is free and open source.
-Bulingo has been made for you to learn a new language
+Bulingo has been made for you to learn a new language.

 **Getting Started** <br>
 These instructions will get you a copy of the project up and running on your local machine and device.